 Taking the stage to a standing ovation inside the progressive New York City university’s historic Auditorium at 66 West 12th Street, the former U.S. senator from New York, secretary of state, and first lady laid out her vision for a “growth and fairness economy” — one in which economic opportunity would be expanded to millions of middle- and working-class Americans.

-“We must raise incomes for hard-working Americans so they can afford a middle-class life,” she said.
+“We must raise incomes for hard-working Americans so they can afford a middle-class life,” said Clinton, who was greeted by a standing ovation from the crowd of New School community members and New York City residents.
 “That will be my mission from the first day I’m president to the last.”

 Clinton was introduced by New School President David Van Zandt, who reflected on the Auditorium and its “rich tradition of bringing people together to exchange views and ideas.”